History of Ohio: Progressive era and Roaring Twenties (1890–1929)

-Ohio was active in the Progressive movement in the early 20th century.
+Ohio was active in the Progressive Era of the early 20th century.
 It was notable for the high level of municipal activism.
 The key leaders included Samuel "Golden Rule" Jones in Toledo, Tom L. Johnson in Cleveland, Washington Gladden in Columbus, and James M. Cox in Cincinnati.
 They combined a commitment to popular rule to neutralize machine bosses, opposition to monopolistic trusts and railroads, and a quest to reduce waste and inefficiency.